KasparEtter/ef1p/pages/email/email.md

 The following tool generates the command sequence to [submit or relay](#submission-versus-relay) an email with parameters of your choice.
 One way of using the tool is simply to observe how parameter changes affect the protocol flow.
-The reason why I built this tool, however, is that you can copy the commands to your [command-line interface](#command-line-interface) and send messages without the assistance of a mail client.
+The reason for building this tool, however, is that you can copy the commands to your [command-line interface](#command-line-interface) and send messages without the assistance of a mail client.
 Since you shouldn't enter your email password on a random website like this one,